One: It makes your business look small

 At some point, you’ll be forced to purchase a new personal number as well as a business number, route all calls to your old personal number to the business number and change your personal contact details everywhere to your new number.

 If that sounds like a lot of unnecessary work, be relieved that all of this can be avoided by doing things right from the start.
 After all, you’ve already done the hard work.
 Round it all off by acquiring a business phone number today with Yay.com.
 If you have one or more business domains that need managing, consider moving those to Yay.com too!
-See what our existing customers have to say about us here.

 Using your personal number as your business contact is not a good idea.
 When it comes time to expand, you’ll find yourself hamstrung by the lack of business phone capabilities and locked into a number that fails to communicate professionalism.
 What’s more, you expose yourself to fraud risk unnecessarily and cost yourself money in the process.